crmoorhead/Data-Augmentation/README.md

 # Data-Augmentation

-The data augmentation process comprises of three step.
+The data augmentation process comprises of three steps.
 First, define all the transformations permissable with associated probabiities and options with their associated probabilities if desired.
 The augment_settings function produces a dictionary output that defines the augmentation policy fully in a standard way and accept a number of possible input formats.
 This dictionary serves as an input to the choose_augment which samples from the distribution defined by the augmentation policy in order to apply it to images or batches of images.
 Once selected, this is applied by the apply_augment function.

 ## Creating Augmentation Policies